 BOULDER, Colo.
 (BRAIN) — Stages Cycling has hired Bernie Doering from Vista Outdoor.
 Doering will head marketing and sales for Stages Cycling's outdoor business, a new position for the company, which sells power meter cranks for bikes as well as stationary bikes for the fitness club market.

 BREMBATE, Italy (BRAIN) — Italty's 3T Cycling Srl will acquire THM Carbones GmbH, a high-end carbon components brand based in Germany.
 The companies said the acquisition will be completed in August.

 BERKELEY, Calif.
-(BRAIN) — GU Energy Labs has named Blair Clark as its president and COO.
+(BRAIN) — GU Energy Labs has appointed Verde Brand Communications as its public relations agency of record.

 SUN VALLEY, Idaho (BRAIN) — Club Ride Apparel has restructured its sales force, switching from independent to factory reps in many areas of the country.